aidenwaring/CA_T2A1_Workbook/README.md

 The controller layer handles the user interface and application logic.
 While the view visually represents data it has been given on screen for the user, the controller manages client requests for certain information, retrieves the relevant information and directs the user to a view, where that information can be visually represented.

 Separating these responsibilities adheres to the strong design philosophy rules.
 The first of which is that the separation of concerns within the application increases re-usability, as a model can be reused and queried in different ways for different views.
 Code is easier to maintain, as each application component has a low dependency on others.
 This makes parts of the application easier to edit or change without concern of impacting other functions.
-MVC component seperation also improves the scalability of the app.
+MVC component separation also improves the scalability of the app.
 [Glenn Goorich in 'Rails: Novice to Ninja'](https://www.sitepoint.com/model-view-controller-mvc-architecture-rails/), states that "...for example, if your application begins experiencing performance issues because database access is slow, you can upgrade the hardware running the database without other components being affected."

 Rails also follows the "Convention Over Configuration" rule, which is also known as Coding by convention.
 This is a design paradigm that attempts to simplify designing Rails applications using its framework by streamlining development steps and decreasing the number of decisions made by a developer.
 This means, that it has already taken a few decisions for you and you don’t have to worry about those things until you follow ROR conventions.
 [Reference](https://medium.com/@SravanCynixit/overview-of-ruby-on-rails-architecture-9902de7c93f9)